Sushiizz/Telegaurd-Test/Readme.md

 - **Retention Agent:** ask fleet or customer questions and inspect tool calls.

-When `/api/overview` or `/api/customers` is unavailable, the dashboard shows sample data and an API-unavailable banner.
+When `/api/overview` or `/api/customers` is unavailable, the dashboard shows bundled sample data and an API-unavailable banner.
 Customer 360, simulation, and agent requests show an error instead of fabricating interactive results.
+This means the overview and table can be explored without the backend, but model-derived details and actions require a running API.

 ## Development Checks